top of page

 Ear Infections

 A Basset Hound's long, heavy ears create a warm environment where moisture and debris can accumulate.
+Without regular care, this can increase the risk of ear infections.

 Signs of Ear Infections